-There may be multiple proposal rounds as funding is available.
-Each round will consist of approximately 90 calendar days.
+This round of funding follows the timeline in the table below.
 A proposal must be submitted by 4:30 PM on the date the proposal period ends.
-The applicant is responsible for proving timely submittal.
-No late submissions or incomplete proposals will be considered for funding.
+Submission time will be based upon eLINK documentation.
+No late submissions will be considered for funding.